girlscript/winter-of-contributing/Java/Exception Handling/Catching_Exceptions/Catching_Exception.md

 When an exceptional condition arises, an object representing that exception is created and *thrown* in the method that caused the error.
 That method may choose to handle the exception itself, or pass it on.Either way, at some point, the exception is *caught* and processed.

-* Java exception handling is managed via five keywords : *try*, *catch*, *throw*, *throws*, and *finally*.
+* Java exception handing is managed via five keywords : *try*, *catch*, *throw*, *throws*, and *finally*.

 ## What is **throwing the exception**?
-When the exception occurs in a method, the process of creating the exception object and handling it to the runtime environment is said to be **throwing the exception**.
+When the exception occurs in a method, the process of creating the exception object and handing it to the runtime environment is said to be **throwing the exception**.

 ## What is **catching the exception**?
 If appropriate exception handler(*it is the block of code that can process the exception object*) is found, exception object is passed to the handler to process it.
 The handler is said to be **catching the Exception**.